 - SPOUSAL SUPPORT

-Spousal support (commonly referred to as alimony) is often a concern for parties who are going through a separation.
+Spousal support (commonly referred to as alimony) is often a concern for parties who are going through a separation and divorce.
 Spousal support can have a significant financial impact on payors and recipients alike.
 If you are facing the issue of spousal support, regardless of whether you are the payor or the recipient, it is essential that you find a lawyer who understands the intricacies of the law surrounding spousal support in Ontario to assist you.
-At Kain and Ball, we appreciate the impact that your spousal support rights or obligations can have on your financial future, and we are committed to protecting our clients’ interests.
+At Kain and Ball Family Law, we appreciate the impact that your spousal support rights or obligations can have on your financial future, and we are committed to protecting our clients’ interests.

 The obligation to financially support one another can arise between married and unmarried spouses.
 For unmarried spouses, cohabiting with someone for three years or more, or having a child with that person can give rise to a spousal support obligation.
 It is important to keep in mind that even though spouses may choose to terminate their relationship with one another, their financial obligations to one another may continue.

 The entitlement to as well as the quantum and duration of spousal support are determined by the courts on a discretionary basis.
 This means that the court looks at certain criteria in each case to determine whether a spouse is entitled to receive spousal support and if so, how much and for how long.
 The criteria that the courts take into account generally include: whether or not the recipient needs the support, whether the payor has the ability to pay the support, as well as certain aspects of the relationship which have had an effect on each spouse’s earning ability.